zzstephen/fraud_detection/README.md

 # fraud_detection
-some off work stuff using NeurIPS 2022 dataset
+some aplied researc/writing material for later using NeurIPS 2022 dataset.